 Saint Géron, known as "the queen of mineral waters," stems from an ancient spring in the Auvergne region of France.
-The light, sparkling mineral water in a bottle of Saint Géron is the product of an 1,100-year filtration process.
+The light, sparkling mineral water is the product of an 1,100-year filtration process.
 This results in the water being cleansed of all bacteria and nitrates, which show up at less than .1 milligrams per liter.
 Unusually rich in calcium and magnesium, Saint Géron has long been used as a treatment for digestive problems, diabetes, anemia and even gout.
-Although the water was not bottled until the nineteenth century, the Romans patronized the spring long before — ancient coins from the Gallo-roman period (50 BC–486 AD) have been found scattered all around the source.
+Although the water was not bottled until the 19th century, the Romans patronized the spring long before — ancient coins from the Gallo-roman period (50 BC–486 AD) have been found scattered all around the source.
 The water comes in a modern, elegant glass bottle created by painter and designer Alberto Bali.